How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 14

-Click Customize Hardware to further edit the hardware properties of the Kali virtual computer you have prepared.
+Let’s further adjust the hardware features of the Kali virtual computer we have prepared.
+To do this, click Customize Hardware.

 Customizing the Hardware